Lead Generation That Converts Leads into Sales Opportunities

 - Determine if your organization can help based on the lead’s business need.

 - Identify the prospect’s stage in the buying process.
-Many “leads” are still early in the buying process and are conducting general market research.
-Although these contacts are important and should be nurtured and managed over time, they clearly aren’t ready to buy.
+Many “leads” are still early in the buying process and are conducting extensive market research.
+Although these contacts are essential and should be nurtured and managed over time, they clearly aren’t ready to buy.

-- Purge those inquiries containing any bogus information.
+- Purge those inquiries containing any false information.
 Remove duplicates and invalid names and email addresses.
-(Simple forms tend to generate less invalid information than lengthy, time-consuming forms.)
+(Simple forms tend to generate less invalid information than long, time-consuming forms.)

 Use your CRM or marketing automation suite to prioritize based on:

 - The size of the organization: Is there an organization that fits your “sweet spot” better than others?

 - Fit: Can you meet leads’ immediate needs?

 - Differences in activity based on time frame: Emphasize recent activity.
 The ongoing uncertainty about the health of the economy doesn’t necessarily reflect every prospect’s current situation.
 Even in beleaguered sectors, reliable companies will see opportunities for growth.
 Activity within the past three months — such as downloading a whitepaper or responding to emails about upcoming events — receives a higher score.

 The same events that took place six months or a year ago receive lower scores if a prospect has not engaged in additional marketing activities since then.